adam3smith/lis546_Sp24/content/overview_and_intro.md

 **Data**: Data are various types of digital objects playing the role of evidence.
 Type and role distinctions have to do with the relational nature of data.
 A type is rigid (such as a file format) and a role is fluid (it can change given a context).
 A simple example will help make this clear: I am a person.
 This is a type.
 Regardless of any external circumstances I will remain a person.
 I am also a professor.
 This is a role that I play.
 I might, depending on the success of my tenure case, not be a professor in the future.
 This is simply a professional title that I have for a small amount of time.
 Data have similar rigid and fluid properties - A tabular dataset will have a type of structure (rows, columns, and values).
 Unless we take some purposeful action to transform this data it will remain tabular as a type.
 But, this tabular data might be evidence of some real world phenomena - it might be a set of species occurrence records, the precipitation and temperature of a particular place, etc. This evidential role can shift and change depending on who is using the data, and for what purpose.

 **FAIR Data**: An emerging shorthand description for open research data - that is applicable to any sector - is the concept of F.A.I.R.
 FAIR data should be Findable, Accessible, Interoperable, and Reusable.
 We will discuss this concept in a bit more depth throughout this quarter.
-But, having this shorthand definition of what we try to achieve in doing data curaiton is a helpful reminder for the steps needed to make data truly accessible over the long term.
+But, having this shorthand definition of what we try to achieve in doing data curaion is a helpful reminder for the steps needed to make data truly accessible over the long term.

 **Data curation**: Data curation is the active and ongoing management of data throughout a lifecycle of use, including its reuse in unanticipated contexts.
 This definition emphasizes that curation is not one narrow set of activities, but is an ongoing *process* that takes into account both material aspects of data, as well as the surrounding community of users that employ different practices while interacting with data and informaiton infrastructures.
 In DC II there is a particular emphasis on understanding the minutiae of information infrastructures as they relate to curatorial interventions.